 For a complete publication list, please see here.

-My Background - “Watching the tide roll away”
+My personnal motivation - “Watching the tide roll away”

-My fascination for rivers and coasts started at a young age, spending part of my childhood “sitting on the dock of the bay, watching the tide roll away” – as evocated in the song of Otis Redding.
-I grew up along the Scheldt estuary, a tidal river in Belgium, and inspired by my parents and family living in close connection to the river, I got fascinated by the river's dynamic nature: the tide - rolling up and down the river twice a day - determines the never ending rhythm of life for plants, animals and people living along this tidal river.
-Rivers can be a great source of welfare to humans (for example, my grandparents lived from ship building), but at the same time rivers generate serious risks to people (I've heard numerous family stories on floods) and visa versa, human activities can seriously impact the sustainability of river ecosystems (I remember the terrible smelling of river pollution, but today the situation has luckily improved).
+My fascination for nature and more specifically the dynamics of rivers and coasts started at a young age, spending part of my childhood “sitting on the dock of the bay, watching the tide roll away” – as in the song of Otis Redding.
+I grew up along the Schelde estuary, a tidal river in Belgium.
+Inspired by my family living in close connection to the river, I got fascinated by the river's dynamic nature: the tide - rolling up and down the river twice a day - determines the never ending rhythm of life for people, animals and plants living along this tidal river.
+Rivers can be a great source of welfare to humans - for example, my grandparents lived from ship building.
+But at the same time rivers can generate large risks to people - for instance, my parents' house flooded during several river flood events.
+On the other hand, human activities may seriously impact the sustainability of river ecosystems - from my childhood, I remember the terrible smelling of river pollution, but today the situation has luckily improved.
+Or how my family stories illustrate the delicate balance between human exploitation and sustainability of natural resources.

 This fascination for human-environment interactions inspired me to study Physical Geography (1995-1999) and to obtain a PhD degree on tidal marsh sedimentation in response to sea level rise (2000-2003) at the University of Leuven (Belgium).
-In 2004-2005 I worked as a post-doctoral researcher (with an EU Marie Currie grant) at the Netherlands Institute for Sea Research, on bio-geomorphic landscape dynamics of tidal marshes.
-Since 2005 I’m a professor at the University of Antwerp (Belgium), where I’m teaching courses in Earth Sciences, and working on research projects on River, Estuarine and Coastal system dynamics.
+In 2004-2005 I worked as a post-doctoral researcher (with an EU Marie Currie grant) at the Netherlands Institute for Sea Research, on bio-geomorphic landscape dynamics of tidal marshes in response to environmental forcing factors.
+Since 2005 I’m a professor at the University of Antwerp (Belgium), where I’m teaching courses in Earth Sciences, and working on research projects on River, Estuarine and Coastal system dynamics, and how these systems interact with global and local environmental changes and human impacts.

-My research - "Measuring and simulating the tide roll away"
+My research team - "Measuring and simulating the tide roll away"

-On top of this page is an aerial picture of one of my favorite study areas, the marshes of "Saeftinghe" in the SW Netherlands - one of the largest remaining tidal marsh areas in Europe.
-Recently I also work in tropical mangrove forests such as shown in the picture below.
+I'm leading a team of PhD and Master students and post-doc researchers, and am always looking for highly motivated people to join!
+On top of this page is an aerial picture of one of our favorite study areas, the marshes of "Saeftinghe" in the SW Netherlands - one of the largest remaining tidal marsh areas in Europe.
+Recently we also work in tropical mangrove forests such as shown in the picture below.

 Tidal wetlands also provide so-called ecosystem services - that are benefits contributing to the wellfare of human societies.
 Indeed, large centres of human population have developed in estuaries and deltas of large rivers, including mega cities like New York, Shanghai, London, etc. and countries like the Netherlands and Bangladesh.
 People living along coasts, river deltas and estuaries depend on the valuable ecosystem services, such as the contribution of tidal wetlands to fisheries production, to mitigation of the impacts of flood risks, regulation of a healthy water quality, and climate regulation by removal of CO2 from the atmosphere.
 But human impacts, such as sea level rise due to climate warming, pollution and river and coastal engineering works, are challenging the sustainability of deltas, estuaries, and their tidal wetlands.
 Therefore, scientific knowledge on tidal wetland functioning and how that depends on the interactions between physical, chemical, biological and anthropogenic processes, is of key importance for the sustainable managment of rivers, estuaries and coastal zones, and the safegarding of their valuable ecosystem services to human society.